OlofBlomqvist/odd-box/README.md

 |------------|----------------------------------|
 | $root_dir  | Resolves to whatever you set it to in the global configuration section. |
 | $cfg_dir   | Resolves to the directory which the configuration toml file was read from. |

+### Workflow tips

+If you are hosting a local project that you are currently working on, and want to do a rebuild without having to manually start and stop your site - you may want to consider having a pre-build step that does it for you:

+You can enable or disable all sites or specific ones using the http://localhost:port/START and http://localhost:port/STOP endpoints, optionally using query parameter "?proc=my_site" to stop or start a specific site.
+Sites start automatically again on the next request).
+The same can be acomplished thru the admin-api if you enable it.

 ### DNS